amir-khoshdel-louyeh/docker-monitor/README.md

 	- Add your user to the `docker` group and re-login: `sudo usermod -aG docker $USER` then logout/login or `newgrp docker`.
 	- If AppArmor is interfering, use `dmm-config` to inspect and optionally change the Docker AppArmor profile.

-- GUI icon missing or low quality:
-	- Make sure Pillow is installed: `pip install Pillow`
-	- Replace `docker_monitor/logo.png` with a high-resolution square PNG (512×512 or 1024×1024) and restart.

 ---

 ## Developer / Maintainer notes